Why Buy Exxon Mobil?

 Barclays on Tuesday upgraded shares of Exxon Mobil to overweight, saying the oil major's stock price appears to have bottomed and it now looks attractive compared with its peers and the broader market's payout to shareholders.

-The bank maintained its $94 price target on Exxon's stock, compared with an average target price of $85.94, according to Factset.
+The bank maintained its $94 price target on Exxon's stock, compared with an average target price of $85.94, according to FactSet.
 Shares closed at $80.16 on Monday, about a dollar above the 52-week low of $79.26 on June 2.
 On Tuesday, it was up slightly, at $80.48.

 "In our view, the high-$70s to low-$80s recent share price range reflects a durable support level — from a fundamental and technical perspective," Barclays said.